 - The Easter cactus (Rhipsalidopsis gaetneri).
 The Easter cactus blooms in early spring, usually around March, and continues to bloom through May.
 You may even start seeing buds as early as February!

 Although they’re all similar in appearance, they don’t bloom at the same time.
 If you want to create a dynamic feel for your space, try having one or two of each hanging in your home!
-That way, you’ll be able to enjoy blooms for an even longer period of time during the typical inactive season.
+That way, you’ll be able to enjoy blooms throughout a good part of the year.

 How to care for a Christmas cactus